We may be burdened with many problems—whether we are Christians or not—yet there is a perfect solution for every problem.

 8 [Your Name] never fails.

-“Love Jesus with all your heart, for Jesus never fails.”
+Love Jesus with all your heart, for He never fails.

-“If you hold on to your love for Jesus, He will never let you down — for Jesus never fails.”
+If you hold on to your love for Him, He will never let you down.

-What is Calvary’s Love?
+What Is Calvary’s Love?

 All the loves in this world are connected to emotions.

-Every other kind of love is built on feelings, but Calvary’s love is built on determination.
+Calvary’s love is built on determination.

 It is a love that chooses to love even when it hurts.